LaravelDaily/Laravel-Reservations-Course/course/08 - Homepage.md

 }
 ```

-And in the Blade file, for now, just show all the information.
+And in the Blade file, we just show all the information for now.

 **resources/views/activities/show.blade.php**:
 ```blade